 For not much scratch the A1 has decent sound quality.
 If you like bass-heavy music, you’ll enjoy the exaggerated low-end heard here.
 With additional onboard control buttons you don’t even need to look at your phone.
 If you’re someone who only cares that your wireless workout earbuds work and don’t care much for frills, these are the smartest, most economical choice.

 How we chose the true wireless workout earbuds

 As with any and all audio products that come our way, we subjected our picks for the best true wireless workout earbuds to a battery of objective tests to determine battery life, frequency response, and isolation properties.
 We don’t just rely on objective measurements to inform our review process though, as we use them in the real world by working out with them and using them for general listening.
 If we happened to miss a possible favorite, be sure to leave a comment below as we regularly update our best lists to adjust for new products.

-- Anker Soundcore Liberty Air: If you’re looking for a solid pair of AirPods alternatives that feature an IPX5 certification and great battery life, these are a great option for less than $100.
+- Anker SoundCore Liberty Air 2: If you’re looking for a solid pair of AirPods alternatives that feature an IPX5 certification, stellar microphone quality, and solid battery life, these buds are a great option for less than $100.

-- RHA TrueConnect: These expensive true wireless earbuds are IPX5-certified and create a strong seal with the ear for enhanced bass and clarity.
+- RHA TrueConnect 2: These true wireless earbuds are IP55-certified and create a strong seal with the ear for enhanced bass and clarity.
 What’s more, connectivity is stable even in crowded environments like a gym or subway.